-The battery, alternator, and the magneto/start witches are located on the left subpanel.
+The battery, alternator, and the magneto/start witches are located on the instrument panel.
 The circuit breakers are generally located on the far right of the panel.
-The standard battery installation is one 12 or 24 -volt battery located just forward of the firewall on the right side.
+The standard battery installation is one 12 or 24 -volt battery.
+The battery may be located behind the aft baggage bulkhead or just forward of the firewall on the right side depending on the builder.
 Some aircraft have dual alternators and dual battery installations.

-A 60 or 100 ampere gear driven alternator is mounted on the right front of the engine.
+A 70 ampere gear driven alternator is mounted on the right front of the engine.